VikaEtoDrugoe/fern-and-fog-project/README.md

 - [ ] Make the site fully responsive on mobile and other devices

 ## Author
-[Your name / nickname] — tester, aspiring web designer, and creator of calm places 🌱
+[VikaEtoDrugoe] — tester, aspiring web designer, and creator of calm places 🌱